FatihKoz/DisposableSpecial/README.md

 Widget will show progress with yellow (warning) color until the tour is finished and turns to green (success).
 However if the legs are not flown in correct order it will turn to red (danger) and will not return to green/yellow again.

 This also applies to Tour Award classes.
 If a pilot brokes the leg order, to get the award then those faulty legs should be rejected and must be re-flown.

+**Missions** widget has only one setting called `'user'` and allows to be the user_id defined (for profile placement).

+Widget will display active/valid missions of a user if there are any, if none present it will not be visible at all.

 **Notams** widget can be configured to display users current location notams or specific notams for an airport or airline.